-Eggs are a great low-carb food, and this recipe is great for any phase of the South Beach Diet and most any other low-carb eating plan.
-Full-fat mayo is a limited food for South Beach, but in the small amount used in this recipe it would be okay.
+Eggs are a great low-carb food, and Sriracha Deviled Eggs are great for low-carb or Keto diets or for any phase of the original South Beach Diet.
+Full-fat mayo is a limited food for South Beach, but in the small amount used in this recipe I wouldn’t worry about it.

 Find More Recipes Like This One: